gromacs/gromacs/docs/reference-manual/topologies/topology-file-formats.rst

     'F. E.' indicates which of the parameters can be interpolated in free energy calculations
     |CRO| the combination rule determines the type of LJ parameters, see
     |STAR| for ``dihedraltypes`` one can specify 4 atoms or the inner (outer for improper) 2 atoms
+    |DCT| the only distribution type currently available is 1 for Gaussian charges
+    |SC| the screening constant is a function of the inverse distribution width
     |NREX| exclude neighbors :math:`n_{ex}` bonds away for non-bonded interactions
     For free energy calculations, type, :math:`q` and :math:`m`  or no parameters should be added for topology 'B' (:math:`\lambda = 1`) on the same line, after the normal parameters.